Kotlin/KEEP/proposals/collection-literals.md

 2. When the collection literal is used in the position with definite expected type, the collection literal is literally desugared to `Type.of(expr1, expr2, expr3)`, where `Type` is the definite expected type.
 3. In all other cases, it's proposed to desugar collection literal to `List.of(expr1, expr2, expr3)`.
+4.  todo. whenCondition.
+But what about other cases?

 The basic example:
 ```kotlin